Understanding Credit Score

 5. New Credit Accounts (10%)

 Your recent credit activity is another factor that helps determine your credit scores.
-So, it is best to avoid applying for multiple loans until you have built a longer credit history.
-Otherwise, it can negatively impact your rating.
+Although it typically accounts for 10% of your credit score.

 Elevate Your Profile: